BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/2-SIMPLEX.md

 * Unencrypted or encrypted.
 * Unredacted or redacted.

 Thus the `Digest` of a `Simplex` identifies the `subject` and its assertions as if they were all present (dereferenced), unredacted, and unencrypted.
-This allows a `Simplex` to be transformed either into or out of the various encrypted/decrypted, local/reference, and redacted/unredacted forms without changing the cumulative tree of digests.
+This allows a `Simplex` to be transformed either into or out of the various encrypted/decrypted, local/reference, and redacted/unredacted forms without changing the cumulative [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) of digests.
 This also means that any transformations that do not preserve the digest tree invalidate the signatures of any enclosing `Simplex`s.

 This architecture supports selective disclosure of contents of nested `Simplex`s by revealing only the minimal objects necessary to traverse to a particular nesting path, and having done so, calculating the hashes back to the root allows verification that the correct and included contents were disclosed.
 On a structure where only a minimal number of fields have been revealed, a signature can still be validated.